dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 ## Configuring seccompProfile for sidecar containers

-By default, Dapr sidecar injector injects a sidecar without any `seccompProfile`.
-However, to have Dapr sidecar contianer run successfully in a namespace with [Restricted](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) profile, sidecar container needs to have `securityContext.seccompProfile.Type` to not be `nil`.
+By default, the Dapr sidecar Injector injects a sidecar without any `seccompProfile`.
+However, to have Dapr sidecar container run successfully in a namespace with [Restricted](https://kubernetes.io/docs/concepts/security/pod-security-standards/#restricted) profile, the sidecar container needs to have `securityContext.seccompProfile.Type` to not be `nil`.

 Refer to [this]({{< ref "arguments-annotations-overview.md" >}}) documentation to set appropriate `seccompProfile` on sidecar container accordingly to which profile it would be running with.